Last Updated on July 19, 2022

 Budapest Franz Liszt International Airport connects Budapest with all major European cities, and is served by many low-cost airlines (EasyJet, Flybe, Germanwings, Jet2, Ryanair, Wizzair, Vueling, Norwegian).

-Budapest is served by several low-cost buses – check the following buses for connections to other European countries:
+Budapest is served by several low-cost buses, making it easy to travel Europe on a budget.
+Check the following buses for connections to other European countries: